 Hiking Boots

-Central America is definitely a destination worth a walk in the jungle.
-We went on many hikes to waterfalls, through the forest, and sloth searching.
-There is nothing else I would rather be in these environments than a pair of ankle high hiking boots.
+Central America is a destination worth a walk in the jungle.
+We went on many hikes to waterfalls, through the forest, and sloth-searching.
+There is nothing else I would rather be in these environments than in a pair of ankle-high hiking boots.

-Seriously, bring proper footwear because there are a lot of critters roaming around.
-I’m still having nightmares about getting attacked by fierce jungle ants when I mistakenly walked on a trail in my flip-flops.
-We also saw multiple venomous snakes on hiking trails in the Osa Peninsula so the added layer of protection was much appreciated.
+Seriously, bring proper footwear because many critters roam around.
+I still have nightmares about getting attacked by fierce jungle ants when I mistakenly walked on a trail in my flip-flops.
+We also saw multiple venomous snakes on hiking trails in the Osa Peninsula, so the added layer of protection was much appreciated.

-On top of that due to the abundance of rain that falls in Central America trails are often very muddy with standing water.
-A good pair of hiking boots will come in handy if you have plans to explore.
-We love the Merrel Moabs II that come in both women’s and men’s versions.
+In addition, due to the abundance of rain in Central America, trails are often very muddy with standing water.
+A good pair of hiking boots will come in handy if you plan to explore.
+We love the Merrel Moabs II, which comes in both women’s and men’s versions.

 Sandals

-Flip-flops are never a bad idea at beach destinations and should be on every traveler’s Central America packing list.
-Our favorite brand is Rainbow Sandals as they last forever and are super comfortable once the leather forms to your foot.
+Sandals are never bad at beach destinations and should be on every traveler’s Central America packing list.
+Our favorite brand is Olukai, as they last forever and are super comfortable once the leather forms on your foot.

 Women’s Central America Packing List